 The above video and accompanying article, titled "George Zimmerman Arrested While Visiting Ferguson," began to circulate heavily on or around 20 August 2014.
 According to the satirical story, "Florida neighborhood watchman George Zimmerman" was involved in an "altercation" with two black teenagers in Ferguson.
 The post claims that Zimmerman followed and confronted the unnamed teens, brandishing a firearm:

 Authorities say Zimmerman was exiting the Dunkin' Donuts at approximately 9:45 am when he encountered the two teenagers, who are identified only as black males ages 16 and 17.
 In cell phone footage obtained by the police and shown, but not released, to the media, the two teens make every effort to evade Zimmerman, but finally confront him after he followed them for a short distance.

 "We just saw George Zimmerman, and he's in Ferguson," one of the teens says in the cell phone video.
 "He's following us.
 We're trying to walk away but he's following us."
 The camera shows Zimmerman, carrying a bag of food and a drink, who yells something illegible at the teens.
 "We don't want anything to go down.
 We're just minding our own business.
 We're minding our business."

-As of 25 August 2014, the tale of George Zimmerman's arrest in Ferguson has more than 450,000 Facebook shares, more than 300,000 likes, and thousands of Twitter retweets.
-However, National Report is a well-known peddler of such "satire," and current top headlines report the announcement of a new season of Breaking Bad and North Korean leader Kim Jong-Un's purported participation in the "ice bucket challenge."
+However, the story was just a bit of fiction from the National Report, a well-known peddler of such "satire" whose headlines reported other spoofs such as the announcement of a new season of Breaking Bad and North Korean leader Kim Jong-Un's purported participation in the "ice bucket challenge."